/Blog/Start your business/How to Start a Car Wash Business in South Africa

 Is a car wash profitable in South Africa?

-Do I need a license to start a car wash?
+Do I need a licence to start a car wash in South Africa?

-You don’t need a special license, but you must register with the CIPC.
-For fixed sites, municipal approval may also be required for water use and zoning.
+You don’t need a special car wash licence, but you must register your business with CIPC.
+For fixed sites, you may also need municipal approval for zoning, water use, and waste management, depending on your location.

-Can I start a car wash at home?
+Can I start a car wash from home?

 What equipment do I need to start a car wash?

-At minimum: a pressure washer, buckets, cloths, soap, and a water supply.
-As you grow, add vacuums, foam sprayers, and recycling systems.
+At a minimum, you’ll need a pressure washer, buckets, cloths, cleaning products, and a water source.
+As you grow, adding vacuums, foam sprayers, shade structures and water recycling systems helps improve efficiency and service quality.

 What’s the best way to accept payments at a car wash?